jonah-saltzman/go-websockets/README.md

 in a linked list of buckets, each of which holds 100 messages.
 A bucket represents a page of message history that can be returned by the `/history` endpoint.
 Each bucket has a number which increases as buckets are added.
 The list does not need to be traversed unless a user wants more than 100 messages of history.
+Access to message storage, both to add new messages and to respond to message history requests, is synchronized by channels.

 ### Auth service
 The auth service is a goroutine which handles logins and authentication of websocket requests.
 If a user provides the correct server password, they receive a token which can be used to join the chat room and request the message history.
 When validating tokens, it also checks whether the token has expired and deletes it if so.
+Access to the map of users, which is used by the message service to broadcast messages to all users, is synchronized by a RWLock mutex.